 But a layered, comprehensive cyber security strategy can do even more to keep your organization safe and secure.

-Protecting your information and systems from every vantage point, including your networks, devices, applications, transmissions, privileges, and storage is critical, as is regularly training your staff on the latest cyber threats, trends and phishing attacks.
+Protecting your information and systems from every vantage point, including your networks, devices, applications, transmissions, privileges, and storage is critical, as is regularly training your staff on the latest cyber threats, trends, and ransomware phishing attacks.

 Do you have cyber security concerns about your business?
 Contact CoreTech today, and we will conduct an IT security assessment.